davidshq/garden/content/iwytk/topics-and-resources/IWYTK - TAR - Negative Emotions.md

 When I say "negative" I mean "unpleasant" not necessarily "something to be avoided."
 Negative emotions play an important role in our lives and often need to be gone through rather than around.
 # "Negative" Emotions
 ## Anger
+- Diane Alber
-- Diane Alber.
-A Little Spot Of: Anger Goes to Middle School.
+	- A Little Spot Of: Anger Goes to Middle School.
-- Diane Alber.
-A Little Spot: Hot Angry Spot: A Story About How to Cool Down.
+	- A Little Spot: Hot Angry Spot: A Story About How to Cool Down.
-- Diane Alber.
-A Little Spot of Anger: A Story About Managing BIG Emotions.
+	- A Little Spot of Anger: A Story About Managing BIG Emotions.
-- Diane Alber.
-A Little Spit: Angry Feelings Big to Small.
+	- A Little Spit: Angry Feelings Big to Small.
-- Diane Alber.
-A Little Spot's Anger Field: A story about how Anger shields other emotions.
+	- A Little Spot's Anger Field: A story about how Anger shields other emotions.
+- Michael Gordon
-- Michael Gordon How I Calm My Anger.
+	- How I Calm My Anger.
-- Michael Gordon.
-My Bad Temper.
+	- My Bad Temper.
-- Michael Gordon.
-I Can Handle My Anger.
+	- I Can Handle My Anger.
-- Michael Gordon.
-When I Roar.
+	- When I Roar.
-- Michael Gordon.
-Anger Management.
+	- Anger Management.
-- Michael Gordon.
-I Get Angry like a Tiger.
+	- I Get Angry like a Tiger.
-- Michael Gordon.
-I Am Like a Volcano.
+	- I Am Like a Volcano.
-- Michael Gordon.
-I Feel Mad.
+	- I Feel Mad.
-- Michael Gordon.
-What is Anger: A Workbook for Kids and Parents.
+	- What is Anger: A Workbook for Kids and Parents.
-- Michael Gordon.
-The Tantrum Monster.
+	- The Tantrum Monster.
-- Michael Gordon.
-Today I Am Mad.
+	- Today I Am Mad.
-- Michael Gordon.
-When I Am Angry.
+	- When I Am Angry.
-- Michael Gordon.
-When I Lose My Temper.
+	- When I Lose My Temper.
-- Michael Gordon.
-The Angry Dragon.
+	- The Angry Dragon.
-- Michael Gordon.
-Dragon's Fury.
+	- Dragon's Fury.
 - Mary Nhin.
-Furious Ninja.
+	- Furious Ninja.
-- Mary Nhin.
-Angry Ninja.
+	- Angry Ninja.
-- Mary Nhin.
-Hangry Ninja.
+	- Hangry Ninja.
+-
 ## Anxiety
 Synonyms: Worry
 Related: Fear